 The grain or fibers of wood run the length of a board.
 Before a tree becomes a piece of lumber, the tree’s roots would drink water and that water traveled through these fibers.
 The best way to think of those wood fibers is like a box of drinking straws.
 When the tree becomes a piece of lumber it still “drinks” water.
-Instead of drinking water through the roots, water is absorbed through the ends of those drinking straws or the end grain of the wood.
+Instead of drinking water through the roots, moisture is absorbed by all exposed surfaces of the wood into those drinking straws or wood fibers.

 When it’s more humid the drinking straws, ummm wood fibers, absorb moisture, so the wood swells and gets bigger.
 When it’s less humid the wood releases moisture, so it shrinks and gets smaller.
 If you build a furniture project when it’s humid, you may notice when the air is drier that some of the joints don’t fit as well as it did when there was more moisture in the air.